Wilhelm I: Later years and death

 To honour him a large number of memorials/statues were erected all over the country over the following years.
 The best known among them are the Kyffhäuser monument (1890–96) in Thuringia, the monument at Porta Westfalica (1896) and the mounted statue of Wilhelm at the Deutsches Eck in Koblenz (1897).
-The National Kaiser Wilhelm Monument in front of the Berlin Palace was destroyed by the government of East Berlin in 1950.
+The National Kaiser Wilhelm Monument in front of the Berlin Palace was destroyed during German Democratic Republic by the government of East Berlin in 1950.

 Issue

 Wilhelm and Augusta of Saxe-Weimar had two children: